 Cal Dining offers better-for-you whole grain alternatives such as whole wheat breads, brown rice, and whole wheat pasta in addition to white breads, white rice, and regular pasta.

 All locations offer vegan and vegetarians options at all times.

 All dining commons offer milk alternatives including soy and almond milk .

-For best hydration without added sugar, fill your glass with the infused water, water or carbonated water located in all dining halls.
+For best hydration without added sugar, fill your glass with water, sparkling water or flavored Bubly water located in all dining halls.

 Fill Your Healthy Eating Plate

 The more veggies — and the greater the variety — the better.
 Potatoes and french fries don’t count.